 Now, let’s look at a vegetable that most home gardeners love to grow, tomatoes.

 We grow several different types of tomatoes every season.

-Start cherry tomatoes from seeds in a lean potting soil mix with perlite.
+Start cherry tomatoes from seeds in lean potting soil mixed with perlite.
 The potting soil mix drains well while holding enough moisture for the seeds to germinate.

 Beefsteak tomatoes are also started from seed in a lean potting mix with added perlite.